 Hyderabadi Street style Egg fried rice

-Hyderabadi Street-style Egg fried rice is hot, spicy, and yet delicious.
-The street style is made in a super hot wok with scrambled eggs, cooked rice, selected vegetables, chinese sauces, and spice powders.
+Hyderabadi Street style Egg Fried Rice is hot, spicy, and yet delicious.
+The street style is made in a super hot wok with scrambled eggs, cooked rice, selected vegetables, Chinese sauces, and aromatic spice powders.
 It is also popularly known as fast food, as it gets ready within minutes.